 This year, by supporting our Change-A-Life item, we get the chance to grant the wish of a dying woman, and in doing so, we will save the dreams of hundreds of children who live in some of the world's poorest conditions.

 But we need to act fast!
 Our change a life recipient this year was diagnosed with terminal cancer, and is in advanced stages and we want to grant her dying wish this week!

 She has no idea we are going to do this!
 We are going to surprise her with this colossal random act of kindness at the end of the Hunt!
-So if anyone reading this is a friend of hers, PLEASE don't tell her about this until AFTER the Hunt!
-But we do encourage everyone to share this message on social media to invite friends to donate.
+So if anyone reading this is a friend of hers, PLEASE don't share your post or tell her about this until AFTER the Hunt!

 Here's her story...

 It seems like an unlikely story, an English woman running a ballet school in a South African township, but Fiona Sargeant is not a normal woman and the school she runs is not a normal ballet school.

 Zolani, a township in South Africa, is marked by extreme poverty and inequality.
 For children growing up there, the future holds little hope.

 But this school has done much more than teach ballet classes.
 Through ballet, Fiona has not just given the young students purpose, self-discipline and exercise, but through her selfless work, lives have been changed.
 Some of her former students are now dancing on scholarships in New York and London.
 What Fiona has given the children of Zolani through her ballet school is hope.